frontarm/navi-website/src/pages/guides/authenticated-routes.md

 While the above example will work for public content, imagine for a moment that the `fetchResource()` function requires some details about the current user, e.g. for authentication.
 If that information doesn't exist, then you'll be unable to call `fetchResource()` and so you'll need to display a login screen instead.
 In addition, you'll need some way of accessing the user's details *within* the getter function.
 And to do this, you can use `env.context`.

 When you pass a function to a Page's content or Switch's path, that function will receive an [Env object](../../reference/declarations/#env-objects) -- which contains a configurable `context` property.
 By storing the current authentication state on this object, it becomes possibles to declare pages that depend on authentication state.
-For example, here's one way that you render a link to the login screen for guest users:
+For example, here's one way that you could render a link to the login screen for guest users:

 ```js
 //---